DeanLemans/deanlemans.github.io/content/index.md

 	- **Game Engine:** [Godot](https://godotengine.org/)
 	- **IDE:** [Zed](https://zed.dev/)
 	- **Version Control & Workflow:** GitHub/Codeberg and Git
-- Hardware
+- Hardware (gardening)
-	- Mostly electric but if its to weak i just is maximum of aspen 2
+	- Mostly electric tools, but if its to weak i use a maximum of aspen 2

 ## Interests & Hobbies